dictyBase/Migration/deploy.md

 #### `Nodejs based`
 Clone the repository https://github.com/dictybase-playground/kubeless-nodefn.
 Go to each folder and follow the instructions for deploying serverless functions with kubeless into your local(minikube) cluster.
-Currently there are **six** functions that need to be deployed (the `geneids` and `uniprot` folders have two each).

-Note: make sure that you are using the latest version of `genefn` by running `kubeless function update genefn ...` (example is in its documentation).
 #### `Golang based`
 Clone the repository https://github.com/dictybase-playground/kubeless-gofn.
 Go to each folder and follow the instructions for deploying serverless functions